SahilMahale/configs/README.md

  ![image](https://user-images.githubusercontent.com/65453774/186339989-0cc406cc-4339-4eb5-9611-c4a41d3fd88e.png)

 ## Windows Terminal
 The `settings.json` file for windows-Term with the themes I frequently use.
- ### Note
- guids must be changed to the current ones after a port.
+**Note:** guids must be changed to the current ones after a port.
 ## Fish
 **WIP**